 The Short Haul Scam

 I don’t have any good reason to romanticize Pavel’s profession.
 It’s arduous, stressful and doesn’t allow for much of a work-life balance.
 The pay is meager, the competition is high.
 Most car drivers will hate you.
-But somehow, long-haul truck driving still strikes me as much more interesting than it probably is.1 Maybe that’s because of the old German television series I watched as a child (or the obligatory board game of the same name), maybe it is because of people like Bavaria-based part-time trucker Jonson who blog about their experiences.
+But somehow, long-haul truck driving still strikes me as much more interesting than it probably is. ((Especially to a bad driver like me, who on top of that hates cars.))
+Maybe that’s because of the old German television series I watched as a child (or the obligatory board game of the same name), maybe it is because of people like Bavaria-based part-time trucker Jonson who blog about their experiences.
 Maybe it’s just because I’m a curious person and a traveling writer who’s fascinated by all kinds of nomadism.

 Whatever the case, I believe there are some interesting lessons here, especially for the mysterious world of personal development blogging.
 Isn’t it weird that most people, when they want to get smarter, slimmer or stronger, want immediate results?
 It seems like all they’re willing to put in is a bunch of money, but as little time as possible.
 This is reflected by the offers you get; the whole niche is surprisingly short-haul focused: If you sign up to my list, the guru promises, you’ll get the answers you need right into your inbox.
 Minimum effort, minimum time commitment required.